Chinese characters originate from pictograms. They have more than 5000 years of history.

 Now let’s talk about how Chinese characters are written.
-There are some basic rules you need to follow, as long as you follow them, writing Chinese will be a piece of cake for you. :-D
+There are some basic rules, as long as you follow them, writing Chinese will be a piece of cake for you.

 Chinese characters are written by combining various kinds of “strokes”-lines, hooks, dots, etc. Actually, these “strokes” are always repeating, so once you know them all, you are good to go.
 There is a special order when you write Chinese characters, some “strokes” go first, some go after.

 Here are the rules of writing Chinese characters, as I said, some “strokes” should be written before the others.

 - Downward-left goes before downward-right.